-Over 43 percent of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.
+Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 It’s easy to see why.
 According to a Gallup survey, employees who lack organizational skills cost the U.S. economy an estimated $544 billion each year due to lost productivity.